 Checking Access

-You can check your access to data on BioData Catalyst using the public website or on your specific platform.
+You can check your access to data on BDC using the website or on a specific platform

 Parameter